albertz/commandergenius/alienblaster/readme.txt

 That will create file project/bin/DemoActivity-debug.apk - use "adb install" to test it Then you can test it by launching Alien Blaster icon from Android applications menu.
 It's designed for 640x480, and GUI elements are drawn out of place, but you can play the game.
+Note: The game enforces vertical screen orientation, but you may open your keyboard and use it for additional keys - the phone will just keep current screen orientation.
-Note: You should play it with vertical screen orientation (keyboard is closed) Fire key is Call key ( = left Ctrl for SDL ), Change weapon is Menu key ( = left Alt for SDL ) Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
+Fire key is Call key ( = left Ctrl for SDL ), Change weapon is Menu key ( = left Alt for SDL ) Note that you may use Volume up/down and Camera keys as game inputs - you'll have to redefine them in game keyconfig menu.
 Other keys like Home, Back and End Call will force application quit, and because the app itself does not handle SDL_QUIT event correctly (asks for confirmation), it will stay in memory until you reboot device.
-The same will happen if the phone goes to sleep, so hit keyboard often please.
-To exit correctly press Menu key - it's redirected to Escape.
+The same will happen if the phone goes to sleep, so hit keyboard often please. (actually it won't stay in memory - it will crash :P ) To exit correctly press Menu key - it's redirected to Escape.

 When porting you own app, first of all ensure that your application supports one of 320x200, 320x240 or 320x430 display resolutions and 16 bits per pixel (320x430 is resolution for HTC devices, if other vendors will produce Android phones it may differ).
+You may try to use 640x480x16, and scroll through the larger underlying screen with accelerometer, but it will give you 2 FPS at most because I've screwed up with optimizations.
+In the future I'm planning to use accelerometer as a SDL joystick.

 Replace all strings "alienblaster" and "de.schwardtnet.alienblaster" with the name of your application and your reversed webpage address (or any unique string):